acheong08/ChatGPT/README.md

 # Flaws
 - No captcha support
   - Use [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT/) for captcha support
-- No arm support for email/password.
-Use session token authentication.
+- No ARM support for email/password.
+Use session token authentication if on Raspberry Pi

 # Awesome ChatGPT
 [My list](https://github.com/stars/acheong08/lists/awesome-chatgpt)